gcallah/BookReviews/gray.md

 Gray's claim that Hobbes was a liberal may disconcert some who have interpreted Hobbes as a totalitarian; but here Gray makes a crucial, often over-looked, point about Hobbes:

 "Hobbes's was a state whose powers were unchecked, but its goals were strictly limited.
-Beyond security its subjects against one another and external enemies, it had no remit."
+Beyond securing its subjects against one another and external enemies, it had no remit."
 (2)

 Or, as Michael Oakeshott (whom Gray refers to as one of Hobbes's "best interpreters") put it, "Hobbes is not an absolutist precisely because he is an authoritarian..."
 In other words, Hobbes's state existed to keep its citizens from going to war with each other, and had whatever power it needed to meet that task.
-But its remit did not include stopping them from smoking, or encouraging them to save more for retirement, or making them more understanding of homosexuals, or prompting them to read more elevating literature or better appreciate art.
+But its area of authority did not include stopping them from smoking, or encouraging them to save prudently for retirement, or making them more understanding of homosexuals, or prompting them to read elevating literature or better appreciate art.

+While Gray appreciates Hobbes, he is discerning in his appreciation, for instance, pointing out:

+* "The social contract of which Hobbes writes is a rationalist myth."
+(12)
+* "Hobbes's pessism is only seeming.
+When he asserts that self-preservation is the path to peace, he writes not as a realist but as a utopian visionary."
+* "Hobbes believed humankind could escpae the spell of language by constructing clear definitions of words.
+Here he was misled by rationalism."
+(15)

-Hobbes appears again and again in this book, including epigraphs from *Leviathan* (or occasionally another work of his) that head each chapter and sub-chapter.
+In addition to the above, Hobbes appears again and again in this book, including epigraphs from *Leviathan* (or occasionally another work of his) that head each chapter and sub-chapter.

 ## Liberalism

-The previous section outlined Gray's key aspects of liberalism, and offered a brief synopsis of why he argues each is only a half-truth.
+The previous section described Gray's list of the key aspects of liberalism, and offered a brief synopsis of why he argues each is only a half-truth.
 But he has much more to say about liberalism than that.
-For example, he notes a similarity between contemporary liberals and the "ideologues" they set themselves in opposition to:
+For example, he notes a similarity between contemporary liberals and other recent ideologies:

 "The psychology of the political believer is not confined interwar communists and fellow travelers.
 The same mixture of self deception and adamant certainty can be observed in post-Cold War liberals.
 They, too, cannot admit the demise of the faith that has given meaning to their lives."
 (102)

-Gray understands that the whole liberal project is based upon a metaphysics that modern liberals at best ignore, or, at worst, completely reject:
+Gray understands that the whole liberal project is based upon a metaphysics that modern liberals either ignore or completely reject:

 "Liberalism was a creation of Western monotheism and liberal freedoms part of the civilization that monotheism engendered.
 Twenty-first-century liberals reject this civilization, while continuing to assert the universal authority of a hollowed-out version of its values.
 In this hyper-liberal vision all societies are destined to undergo the deconstruction that is underway in the West."
 (109)

-Passages like this show Gray at his best, as a sharp critic of contemporary, thoughtlessly assumed verities.

 Many contemporary liberals are advocates of (almost?) unlimited immigration into liberal societies.
 Gray notes that, for the leaders of the Soviet Union, "The emergence of a new human type required the systematic severing of human beings from their cultural roots" (33).
-This principle appears to be exactly what is behind the liberal infatuation with promoting the maximum possible relocating of contemporary humans: once they are severed from their cultural roots, the hope is that they will have no alternative but to embrace liberalism.
+This principle appears to be exactly what is behind the liberal infatuation with promoting the maximum possible relocating of contemporary humans: once they are severed from their cultural roots, the hope is that they will have no alternative but to become "factors of production" in the neoliberal dream world.

 "Populism" is a current bogeyman of contemporary liberals.
 But, as Gray points out, "populism... has no clear meaning, but it is used by liberals to refer to political blowback against the social disruption produced by their own policies."